 - You will be made aware when additional testing and evaluation is necessary to manage your eye health and eye sight.

 Any testing for your benefit will be billed to your medical insurance.

 Any co-payments or co-insurance are your responsibility at the time of service.

 - For initial treatment and any prescribed follow-up treatment, your vision plan or medical health insurer determine the co-pay or co-insurance due and are due at the time of service for each visit.

 We participate with most major vision insurance plans and most major medical insurance plans.
 Below is a list of some of the major insurance companies we accept for eyecare services including AARP, Aetna, BlueCross BlueShield, Cigna, EyeMed Vision Care, Humana, Medicare, United Healthcare, and VSP.
 Coverage varies depending on your insurance plan and accepted insurance changes regularly.
-If you do not see your plan listed below or if you have questions regarding insurance coverage, please contact us at 561.499.2055 as this list is always changing.
-We will do everything we can to help you with your insurance questions.
+If you do not see your plan listed below or if you have questions regarding insurance coverage, please contact us at 561.499.2055 prior to your appointment with our optometrists.